aaronj1335/t-js/README.md

      - `par`: the current node's parent. note that this is the parent from the new tree that's being created.

+ returns: a new tree, mapped by the callback function

 t.filter()
 ----------
 given a tree, return a tree of the same structure made up of the objects